byReqz/blackmate/README.md

-# BlackMate for KDE
+# BlackMate

 ![Alt text](blackmate.png?raw=true "Title")

 ## Blackmate

-Blackmate is a generator for the tools list of BlackArch Linux OS, made for the KDE Plasma Desktop.
-The script fetch the latest tools and generate an new entry on the blackarch menu
+Blackmate is a generator for the tools list of BlackArch Linux OS, made originally the XFCE4 Desktop.
+The script fetches the latest tools and generates a new entry on the start menu.

-Disclaimer: This is currently working on every DE except for KDE for some reason, aslong as Konsole is installed.
+I wanted to have a Blackarch Setup running on KDE which was not possible with the original Script so i improved it a bit.
+Its now running on all major Desktops including KDE Plasma.

 ## How to

 ```